GauravPatel89/EVA-Track3-Assignments/P2S9/README.md

-# Phase 2 Session 9: Assignment Implementing Twin Delayed Deep Deterministic Policy Gradient (TD3) Algorithm
+# Phase 2 Session 9: Implementing Twin Delayed Deep Deterministic Policy Gradient (TD3) Algorithm

 ## Assignment
 1. write TD3 code shared in the session on a Colab file, upload it to GitHub.